Skip to main content

 Making Recycled Paper

-Natural Colors and Dyes
+Natural Colours and Dyes

-- Natural dyes are safe to use compared to artificial dyes
+• Natural dyes are safe to use.

-Types of Paper and Their Uses
+Different Types of Paper and Their Uses

 Get complete notes with diagrams and examples